junkaixue/ImaginationPlanet/README.md

-# ImaginationPlanet Automation
+# ImaginationPlanet Game Automation

 ## Overview

-ImaginationPlanet Automation is a Python-based tool designed to automate specific tasks within the ImaginationPlanet application.
+ImaginationPlanet Automation is a Python-based tool designed to automate specific tasks within the ImaginationPlanet game.
 This script facilitates routine operations, enhancing efficiency and user experience.

 ## Prerequisites